Chilkat Valley News

 The Chilkat Valley News is a weekly newspaper serving the Chilkat Valley/Haines Borough area of Southeast Alaska.
-The paper principally serves the communities of Haines, where it is published, and Klukwan, a Tlingit Indian village 23 miles west of Haines.
+The paper principally serves the communities of Haines, where it is published, and Klukwan.
+It is printed in Petersburg and published on Thursdays.

-The newspaper features local news and "Duly Noted," an about-town column penned by locals in the know.
-Over the years these have included Doris Ward and Heather Lende (author, National Public Radio commentator, and Anchorage Daily News columnist.)
-The Chilkat Valley News is also one of a handful of independently owned newspapers in Alaska.
+The newspaper features local news, obituaries, and "Duly Noted," an about-town column written by locals, including Doris Ward and Heather Lende (author, National Public Radio commentator, and Anchorage Daily News columnist.)

+History

-The newspaper was founded in 1966 by Haines schoolteacher Ray Menaker and a student printer, Bill Hartmann.
+The newspaper was founded in 1966 by Haines school teacher Ray Menaker and a student printer, Bill Hartmann.
 The first edition appeared January 3 without a title, instead asking readers to choose a name from a list of 18 suggested ones, including Haines Independent Grapevine and Lynn Canal Drift.

 Menaker sold the newspaper in the mid-1980s to Bonnie Hedrick.
-In 2012, Hedrick sold the paper to Tom Morphet.

-In June 2017, Kyle Clayton, the current editor and publisher, bought the paper from Morphet.
+In 2012, Hedrick sold the paper to Tom Morphet who ran for public office in 2016 and distanced himself from the paper.
+In June 2017, Kyle Clayton, bought the paper from Morphet.
+Clayton sold the paper on Jan.
+1, 2024, to journalist Rashah McChesney.

-The paper is printed in Petersburg, Alaska and published on Thursdays.
+Awards

 The Chilkat Valley News has won numerous awards from the Alaska Press Club, including Best Weekly Newspaper in 2013 and 2014.